International Undergraduate Transfer & Post Undergraduate Application Guide

 - Include the student's full name and Kent State ID when sending documents.

-- For faster processing, all the documents should be scanned as one multi-page PDF (the size of the PDF file should be within 5MB) and sent to the International Admissions Office through firstname.lastname@example.org
+For faster processing, documents should be scanned as one multi-page PDF (the size of the PDF file should be within 5MB) and sent to the International Admissions Office through email@example.com Also, TOEFL scores must be submitted through ETS (institution code: 1367), SAT through College Board (institution code: 1367) and ACT (institution code: 3284) through ACT to be considered.

 - Mailing the application is also acceptable for international applicants to the address provided: